h-walk/PSA/docs/examples/README.md

   # ... and other iSED settings ...
 ```

-This configuration is used by the `sda` command-line tool.
-See `sda --help` for more details.
+This configuration is used by the `psa` command-line tool.
+See `psa --help` for more details.